- CARDINAL SIGNS (the "four ORs:" rubor, tumor, calor, dolor)

 Resident macrophages normally remain at rest (rather than circulating in and out of tissues like the lymphocytes).
 But the normal number of fixed macrophages is supplemented during inflammation by the influx of many monocytes from the blood.
 When faced with a target too big for one cell, a splinter for example, several macrophages may fuse together to form a single huge multinucleate mass called a "foreign body giant cell."

 Monocytes are the largest of the leukocytes, and constitute about 5% of the white blood cell population.
-Their nuclei are typically indented, with a kidney-bean shape, in blood smears.
+In blood smears, monocyte nuclei are typically indented, with a kidney-bean shape.
 Tissue macrophages are diverse in appearance and not easily distinguished from the more common fibroblasts.
 Macrophages are generally larger, and may contain brown pigment granules which represent indigestible residue in tertiary lysosomes.
 In electron micrographs macrophages are generally recognized by the presence of numerous lysosomes of various sizes, including large heterophagic vesicles.

 [More on blood cells.]